dS$^4$ Metamorphosis: Outlook

 \subsection{Observers $\&$ quasi-local features}

 There has been a recent emphasis on the potential necessity of quasi-local features in order to properly formulate a theory of cosmology, and more specifically one with cosmological horizons.
 In their simplest form, such features might look like an infinitesimal worldline decorating the spacetime \cite{Anninos:2017hhn,Chandrasekaran:2022cip,Maldacena:2024spf}, provided it is able to host external operators capable of some primitive measurement.
 More generally, one could imagine a thickened worldline or finite size boundary harbouring a richer host of information along its surface \cite{Anninos:2024wpy,Silverstein:2024xnr}.
 From a Euclidean perspective, there appears to be no immediate reason to include such a feature, although it has been suggested that the presence of a phase disrupts the entropic interpretation of the sphere path integral and can be amended by the inclusion of such a feature \cite{Maldacena:2024spf}.
 Nonetheless, such a phase may \cite{Polchinski:1988ua} or may not \cite{Anninos:2021ene,Giombi:2026sqa} be present, depending on the specific theory under consideration.
+Moreover, expression (\ref{worldline}) is indicative of a maximally mixed state which has been argued to be the density matrix describing a Lorentzian de Sitter static patch in the presence of a worldline \cite{Chandrasekaran:2022cip}.

 In any event, it is of interest to consider whether a gluing formula of the type (\ref{eq:HS_S4}) is a defining property of $\Lambda>0$ quantum gravity.
 In such a case and irrespective of any additional external data, quasi-local features might be necessary (here a distinguished finite-size $S^3$ embedded inside of $S^4$) rather than optional in defining the sphere path integral itself.
 As emphasised in \cite{Anninos:2021eit}, one is reminded of early attempts to sum over closed manifolds in two-dimensional quantum gravity --- due to the asymptotic nature of the sum, the inclusion of boundaries were eventually necessitated \cite{polchinski1994combinatorics}.
 Further to this, we note that the vanishing supergroup volume of $\text{UOSp}(2|4)$ might require us to further decorate our sphere path integral with additional operators that soak up the zero modes, somewhat analogous to picture changing operators of the superstring.
 (We note again that for the $\mathcal{N}=1$ case, the supergroup volume is non-vanishing.)
 Perhaps this is a further indication that a sensible sphere path integral, at least for certain theories, must be accompanied by additional features.